 Director of research

 Work in the space between composition and improvisation has led to continuous research in the areas of interactive systems and interfaces.
 The current ‘active sound space’ project uses ALife populations of wave models to create interactive works combining aspects of composition and sound art.
-A monograph on the music of Luigi Nono will be published by Ashgate in 2018, and Jonathan is currently working on a project considering the nature of the contemporary musical object, ‘The work without content’.
+A monograph on the music of Luigi Nono has recently been published by Routledge, and Jonathan is currently working on a project considering the nature of the contemporary musical object, ‘The work without content’.

 - Impett, Jonathan (2020), Music, Discourse and Intuitive Technology, Accepted for publication in AI and Society (Springer Science) 2020 (Pre-publication draft). (pdf)

 - Impett, Jonathan (2020), Dissociation and interference in composers’ stories about music: the renewal of musical discourse, Chapter to appear in Sound Work: Composition as Critical Technical Practice, ed.
 Jonathan Impett (Leuven University Press, 2020). (pdf)